persan/a-ffmpeg/README.md

 # a-ffmpeg
-Ada bindingto the ffmpeg library
+Ada binding to the ffmpeg library

+#Current state of binding:
+Only the generate 1:1 maping to the C header are in place